-Then came Miller’s homer, Morrison’s single and — when Fernando Rodney pitched around two singles in the ninth for his 19th save — a remarkable victory.
-Furbish (1-4) was the winner.
+Then came Miller’s homer, Morrison’s single and — when Fernando Rodney worked a clean ninth for his 19th save — a remarkable victory.
+Furbish, 1-4, was the winner.

 “What a swing by Miller,” Morrison said.
 “Oh, my goodness.
 They don’t get much bigger than that.
 Man, he crushed it, and it stayed straight and true.”